kubernetes-retired/service-catalog/docs/DEVGUIDE.md

 ## Testing

-Currently, we only have unit testcases within this repo:
+There are two types of tests: unit and integration.
+The unit testcases can be run via the `test-unit` Makefile target, e.g.:

+    make test-unit

+These will execute any `*_test.go` files within the source tree.
+The integration tests can be run via the `test-integration` Makefile target, e.g.:

+    make test-integration

+The integration tests require the Kubernetes client (`kubectl`) so there is a script called `contrib/hack/kubectl` that will run it from within a Docker container.
+This avoids the need for you to download, or install it, youself.
+You may find it useful to add `contrib/hack` to your `PATH`.

+The `test` Makefile target will run both the unit and integration tests, e.g.:

     make test

-These will execute any `*_test.go` files within the source tree.

-To see how well these tests cover the source code, you can use:
+To see how well the unit tests cover the source code, you can use:

     make coverage